Workflow examples

 After a s.18 and lengthy interview I used to photograph pages and hope someone could read them.
 Now I export a PDF and email it from the car park — the fee earner had the full note before I was back on the road.

-Download the Windows app and see how structured notes fit your duty rota or firm workflow.
+Download for Windows or Mac and see how structured notes fit your duty rota or firm workflow.

 See how it works